Uniform Input-to-State Stability for Switched and Time-Varying Impulsive Systems: Sufficient Conditions for ISS of switched impulsive systems

 which shows that the family of comparison systems is weakly GUAS.
 If (\ref{eq:shespanhasw}) is valid, it follows that

 which shows that the family of comparison systems is strongly GUAS. \end{IEEEproof}

 By considering zero jump maps, i.e. $\mathbf{g}_j \equiv 0$ in Assumption~\ref{ass:issVexp}, Theorem~\ref{thm:avdt-radtsw} allows to recover or generalize well-known multiple-Lyapunov-function results for nonimpulsive switched systems.
 For instance, part (i) of Theorem 3.1 in \cite{vucha_auto07} can be straightforwardly derived from Theorem \ref{thm:avdt-radtsw}.
+By contrast to other recent results for switched impulsive systems (e.g. \cite{liuliu_auto11,liuliu_scl12,lili_scl18}), Theorem~\ref{thm:avdt-radtsw} deals with flow modes and jump-combinations of modes that can be both stabilizing and destabilizing.
+Moreover, Theorems 1 to 3 in \cite{lili_scl18} become particular cases of Theorem~\ref{thm:avdt-radtsw} when restricted to the ISS case (i.e. $y=0$ in (1) of \cite{lili_scl18}) since the classes of impulsive switching sequences considered therein satisfy (\ref{eq:hespanhasw}).

 \begin{example} Consider a second-order switched impulsive system with a single input having $I_c = I_d = \{1,2,3\}$, i.e. with 3 flow modes and 3 jump modes.
 Let the flow and jump maps be defined as

 Let $J = \big\{(1,1,1)$, $(1,2,1)$, $(1,3,1)$, $(1,1,3)$, $(1,2,3)$, $(1,3,3)$, $(2,1,2)$, $(2,2,1)$, $(2,2,2)$, $(2,3,1)$, $(3,1,2)$, $(3,2,1)$, $(3,2,2)$, $(3,3,1)\big\}$, $h^o(t,\xi) = |\xi|$ and $h(t,\xi) = |\xi_1|$.
 We would like to assess the $(h^o,h)$-ISS of this system.
 We thus take $\mathbf{v}_1(t,\xi) = \frac{1}{2} |\xi|^2$, $\mathbf{v}_2(t,\xi) = \frac{1}{2} |\xi_1|^2$ and $\mathbf{v}_3 = \mathbf{v}_2$, $\chi(s) = 2s^2$ and $\pi = 2\chi$.
 These functions $\mathbf{v}_i$ satisfy (\ref{eq:bound1sw}) with $\phi_1(s) = \phi_2(s) = s^2/2$.
 By analyzing the flow and jump equations in relation to the requirements of Assumption~\ref{ass:issVexp}, the sets $I_c$ and $J$ may be partitioned as follows: $I_c^s = \{2\}$, $I_c^n = \{1\}$, $I_c^u = \{3\}$, with $c_s = 1$ and $c_u = 3$, $J^s = \{(2,2,2)$, $(3,2,2)\}$, $J^u = \{(1,1,3)$, $(1,2,3)$, $(1,3,3)\}$, and $J^n = J\setminus(J^s \cup J^u)$, with $d_s = 0$ and $d_u = 2$.
 Note that, e.g., the combination $(3,1,1)$ can never be included in the set $J$ if Assumption~\ref{ass:issVexp} is to be satisfied for the given functions $\mathbf{v}_i$.
 This means that we cannot allow to change from flow mode 3 to flow mode 1 using jump mode 1.
 This happens because $\mathbf{v}_3(t,\xi)$ is insensitive to the quantity $\xi_2$, the jump given by $\mathbf{g}_1$ leaves $\xi$ unchanged, and $\mathbf{v}_1(t,\xi)$ could be arbitrarily large even if $\mathbf{v}_3(t,\xi)$ is small.
 For illustration, we next derive sufficient conditions on $\SW \subset \SW(J)$ so that $\{\Sigma_\sigma\}_{\sigma\in\SW}$ is weakly or strongly $(h^o,h)$-ISS.